 What You'll Need: (makes about 5-6 tablespoons)

-2 tbsp chili flakes
+2 tbsp Japanese or Chinese chili flakes (or any flake variety)

 1 tbsp sichuan peppercorns (or black peppercorns)

 1 tbsp white sesame seeds

 4 tsp dried tangerine peel (or orange peel)

 2 tbsp dried seaweed: nori, wakame flakes or arame are ideal